nhnguyen98/LISA_LSST_DWDs/README.md

     PolynomialFeatures(degree=2, include_bias=False)
     LogisticRegression(...)

 No StandardScaler is used intentionally.

-This choice preserves the direct association between the fitted coefficients and the adopted physical variables or logarithmic physical variables.
-As a result, the printed logistic-regression equation remains interpretable in terms of the stated input quantities.
+This preserves the direct association between fitted coefficients and the adopted physical variables or logarithmic physical variables.

-Because the features are not standardized, coefficient magnitudes should not be compared between variables with different units or numerical ranges without careful physical interpretation.
+Because the features are not standardized, coefficient magnitudes should not be compared directly between variables with different units or numerical ranges without physical context.

 Validation Procedure